Naturality and mapping class groups in Heegaard Floer homology: Heegaard invariants

-\begin{proof}[Proof of Theorem~\ref{thm:invt-hf}] Let $\HF$ be one of the four variants of Heegaard Floer homology, and let $\Manpv$ be the category of based 3-manifolds with a choice of oriented tangent 2-plane at the basepoint.
+\begin{proof}[Proof of Theorem~\ref{thm:invt-hf}] Let $\HF$ be one of the four versions of Heegaard Floer homology, and let $\Manpv$ be the category of based 3-manifolds with a choice of oriented tangent 2-plane at the basepoint.
 A morphism from the object $(Y,p,V)$ to $(Y',p',V')$ is a diffeomorphism $\phi \colon (Y,p) \to (Y',p')$ such that $d\phi(V) = V'$ in an oriented sense.
-As for Theorem~\ref{thm:invt-sfh}, by Theorem~\ref{thm:strong}, we get a functor $\HF_1 \co \Sut_\man \to \Ab$.
+As in the proof of Theorem~\ref{thm:invt-sfh}, by Theorem~\ref{thm:strong}, $\HF$ induces a functor $\HF_1 \co \Sut_\man \to \Ab$.
 Composing with the functor $(Y,p,V) \mapsto Y(p,V)$ from Definition~\ref{def:Y-p} gives a functor $\HF_2\co\Manpv\to\Ab$.
 As in the proof of Theorem~\ref{thm:invt-sfh}, we obtain that isotopic morphisms induce identical maps, where we say that two morphisms from $(Y,p,V)$ to $(Y,p,V')$ are isotopic if they can be connected by a path of morphisms from $(Y,p,V)$ to $(Y,p,V')$.

-Each fiber of the forgetful functor $\Manpv \to \Manp$ is a sphere, which is simply-connected, so $HF_2(Y,p,V)$ has no monodromy along any loop of oriented 2-planes in $T_pY$.
+Each fiber of the forgetful functor $\Manpv \to \Manp$ is a sphere, which is simply-connected, so $\HF_2(Y,p,V)$ has no monodromy along any loop of oriented 2-planes in $T_pY$.
 More precisely, fix a based manifold $(Y,p) \in \Manp$, and let $M$ be the Grassmannian of oriented 2-planes in $T_pY$.
-Our goal is to construct a canonical isomorphism from $HF_2(Y,p,V_0)$ to $HF_2(Y,p,V_1)$ for any pair $(V_0, V_1) \in M \times M$.
+Our goal is to construct a canonical isomorphism from $\HF_2(Y,p,V_0)$ to $\HF_2(Y,p,V_1)$ for any pair $(V_0, V_1) \in M \times M$.
 Take an arbitrary morphism $\phi$ from $(Y,p,V_0)$ to $(Y,p,V_1)$, and such that $\phi$ is isotopic to $\text{Id}_Y$ through diffeomorphisms fixing~$p$.
 Then we claim that the isomorphism

 is independent of the choice of $\phi$.
-Indeed, by Lemma~\ref{lem:2-planes}, if $\psi$ is another choice, then $\phi$ and $\psi$ are isotopic through diffeomorphisms fixing $p$ and mapping $V_0$ to $V_1$, and hence $HF_2(\phi) = HF_2(\psi)$.
+Indeed, by Lemma~\ref{lem:2-planes}, if $\psi$ is another choice, then $\phi$ and $\psi$ are isotopic through diffeomorphisms fixing $p$ and mapping $V_0$ to $V_1$, and hence $\HF_2(\phi) = \HF_2(\psi)$.
 We denote this isomorphism by $i_{V_0,V_1}$.
-So the groups $HF_2(Y,p,V)$ for $V \in M$ and the isomorphisms $I_{V_0,V_1}$ for $(V_0,V_1) \in M \times M$ form a transitive system, and hence we can take the limit $HF(Y,p)$.
-We have shown that $\HF_2$ factors through a functor $\HF \co \Manp \to \Ab$.
+So the groups $\HF_2(Y,p,V)$ for $V \in M$ and the isomorphisms $I_{V_0,V_1}$ for $(V_0,V_1) \in M \times M$ form a transitive system, and hence we can take the limit $\HF(Y,p)$.
+We have shown that~$\HF_2$ factors through a functor $\HF \co \Manp \to \Ab$.